sheshekabob/plants/Eggplant/README.md

        fit="cover">
 <param ve-image
        url="Eggplant/Hatsuyume.jpg"
-       label="Woodblock print.
-Shini-e.
-A memorial portrait of Konno of Eijudo Press at the age of 71.
-Nishiki-e on paper." description="Hatsuyume"
+       label="Utagawa Toyokuni, memorial portrait of Konno of Eijudo Press at the age of 71, 1797-1798, woodblock print, shini-e, nishiki-e on paper." description="Hatsuyume"
        license="CC BY-SA 4.0"
        attribution="© The Trustees of the British Museum"